By Science Fiction Author,

-To be clear we are talking monster as in fictional monsters.
-All kinds of monsters exist that are real.
-And probably some of the most horrifying monsters are the human kind.
+For fun, let’s kick off the upcoming Halloween season with a study of classic monsters.
+To be clear, I’m talking monster as in fictional monsters.
+All kinds of real monsters exist.
+And some of the most horrifying monsters are the human kind.
 I am not referring to those types, but to the type born from the imagination.
+Nor am I referring to the blood and guts, slasher types of horror monsters.
+They have their place but not here.

-The most memorable monsters are on a loop in our society and are continually being resurrected on the big screen, like the current undertaking by Universal to reboot such classic movie monsters as Dracula, The Mummy, Wolf Man, and Frankenstein.
+The most memorable monsters are on a loop and are continually being resurrected on the big screen, like the attempt of Universal to reboot such classic movie monsters as Dracula, The Mummy, Wolf Man, and Frankenstein.

 3. Do we have any modern-day monsters that you think will survive centuries like the Big Four classics have done?